Retirement Living Hub

 Mastering Essential Communication Styles for Healthy Interactions

-Effective communication is a two-way street, involving both how you express yourself and how you listen.
-You can learn to adapt your approach to best suit different situations and personalities you encounter.
+Effective communication is a two-way street, involving both how I express myself and how I listen.
+I’ve learned to adapt my approach to best suit different situations and personalities I encounter.
+It’s a bit like picking the right brush for a watercolor painting – you need the right tool for the job.

 Assertive Communication